Blend No. 3 Powder (150 grams)

 If you have renal or hepatic conditions, consult with a medical professional before use.

 For best results, take on an empty stomach mixed into water or other cool liquid.
 However, if you cannot tolerate the taste or texture then you can also mix the powder into smoothies, fruit puree, or other sloppy foods.
-Aloe naturally tastes rather plasticky and salty and we cannot say that the addition of PEA and Boswellia does much to improve the overall flavour!
+Aloe vera naturally has a plasticky, salty taste – this is not a defect of the product.

 Please note that it might take several weeks to notice any changes.
 In studies involving the separate ingredients, timeframes of at least one month and often three to six months are commonly used.
 We recommend three months of consistent usage before drawing any conclusions.